The 15 Best things to do in Zadar blog post was first published on Culture Tourist on 14 July 2023 and updated on 12 July 2024.

 2 – The Sea Organ

 Listening to the Sea Organ is one of the most unique things to do in Zadar.
-Located on the Zadar Riva or the seafront, it’s a unique musical instrument placed there in 2005.
+Located on the Zadar Riva, or the seafront, it’s a unique musical instrument that was installed there in 2005.
 By installing the pipes, the music is played by the sea waves.
-You can sit on the marble stairs, enjoy the sea view and music performed by the waves.
+You can sit on the marble stairs and enjoy the sea view and music performed by the waves.
 This unique instrument is a fantastic place not to be missed in Zadar.

 3 – Saint Donatus Church

-Saint Donatus is one of the most unique churches in Croatia and a unique symbol of Zadar.
-Built in the 9th century, it’s a pre-Romanesque rotunda.
-The building material from the Roman Forum on which it is located was used in its construction.
+Saint Donatus is one of the most famous churches in Croatia and a unique symbol of Zadar.
+Made in the 9th century, it’s a pre-Romanesque rotunda.
+The building material from the Roman Forum, on which it is located, was used in its construction.
 You can still spot some of that construction material in its walls today.
-It’s not used as a church anymore but as a music venue because of its acoustics.
+Because of its acoustics, it’s not used as a church anymore but as a music venue.

 Read more: Things to do in Zagreb 2024: Tips from a local